SuperPino64/hassio-onedrive-backup/onedrive-backup/README.md

-# Home Assistant Addon: OneDrive Backup
+# Home Assistant Addon: OneDrive Backup modden by Super Pino

 Simple OneDrive integration for seamless Home Assistant Backups to the cloud.